 Mr Sharman was Finance Director and then Executive Director of Vita Life from October 2003 to August 2006.
-Mr Sharman serves as a member of the Audit and Risk Committee.

 Mr Sharman has over 15 years experience in company management, private equity, investment banking and corporate finance.
 He has extensive experience in capital raisings, negotiation of key agreements, recovery and commercial strategies for performing and non-performing companies in all stages of company development.